 May 5-11

 Fatty Acids, particularly linoleic acid, are essential to utilizing the amino acid, Carnitine.
 Carnitine, in turn, is essential for the body to manage weight issues.
-BioAcoustically speaking people who could not utilize Carnitine or those with high carnitine, found it hard to GAIN weight.
+BioAcoustically speaking people who cannot utilize Carnitine or those with high carnitine, find it hard to GAIN weight.

-In addition to the frequency-based issue with Linoleic acid, the gene responsible for adrenal based obesity is active for the next week or so.
-You may find difficulty in losing weight, especially with troublesome water weight.
-You may feel sluggish and swollen.
+In addition to the frequency-based issue with Linoleic acid, the gene responsible for adrenal-based obesity is active for the next week or so.
+You may find difficulty in losing weight, especially with troublesome water weight, and feel sluggish and swollen.

 Muscles in stress are all digit related; fingers and toes may be taking the brunt of this temporary water weight gain.
 Muscles related to eye focus are also in stress; you may find it more difficult to focus and keep focus without some blurring.

 The management of calcium comes into stress on Monday.
 Cortisol disturbs calcium utilization.
-Those with cortisol issues may find it especially troublesome with possible calcium related issues, muscles cramps, sleep disturbances, nerves on edge.
+Those with cortisol issues may find it especially troublesome with possible calcium-related issues, muscle cramps, sleep disturbances, nerves on edge.
 Calcium is instrumental in protecting the body against cancer.

-Calcitonin, a calcium regulating, biochemical comes into play mid-week.
+Calcitonin, a calcium regulating biochemical comes into play mid-week.
 Remember that calcitonin is a major player in the control of cancer food, 5-HETE.
-Thyrocalcitonin, aka, calcitonin, is a calcium regulator of the parathyroid gland comes into play at mid-week though the weekend.
+Thyrocalcitonin, aka, calcitonin, a calcium regulator of the parathyroid gland comes into play at mid-week though the weekend.

-Tooth plaque continues to be an issue as nanobacteria is still active.
+Tooth plaque continues to be an issue as nanobacteria are still active.
 The literature reports that tooth plaque may be an indicator of heart sac disruption.
 If you are having trouble walking up stairs or you are experiencing exertion stress that you didn’t notice before; this may be an issue.
 Nanobacteria is a disturbance of calcium metabolism.

 Mother Nature indicates that spring is the time for renewal and growth.
-The same is true for humans as reproduction hormones peak this week in an attempt prepare the body for new life.
+The same is true for humans as reproduction hormones peak this week in an attempt to prepare the body for new life.

-Brain derived neurotropic factor stirs at the end of the week making this a time for renewal of cells and nerves of the body and brain.
-Time for some brain games to take advantage of creating new pathways
+Brain-derived neurotropic factor stirs at the end of the week making this a time for renewal of cells and nerves of the body and brain.
+Time for some brain games to take advantage of creating new pathways.

 May 12-18